Undecidability of the Spectral Gap (full version): Abstract

 \section{Abstract}

-We show that the spectral gap problem is undecidable.
-Specifically, we construct families of translationally-invariant, nearest-neighbour Hamiltonians on a 2D square lattice of $d$-level quantum systems ($d$ constant), for which determining whether the system is gapped or gapless is an undecidable problem.
-This is true even with the promise that each Hamiltonian is either gapped or gapless in the strongest sense: it is promised to either have continuous spectrum above the ground state in the thermodynamic limit, or its spectral gap is lower-bounded by a constant in the thermodynamic limit.
-Moreover, this constant can be taken equal to the local interaction strength of the Hamiltonian.
+We construct families of translationally-invariant, nearest-neighbour Hamiltonians on a 2D square lattice of $d$-level quantum systems ($d$ constant), for which determining whether the system is gapped or gapless is an undecidable problem.
+This is true even with the promise that each Hamiltonian is either gapped or gapless in the strongest sense: it is promised to either have continuous spectrum above the ground state in the thermodynamic limit, or its spectral gap is lower-bounded by a constant.
+Moreover, this constant can be taken equal to the operator norm of the local operator that generates the Hamiltonian (the local interaction strength).
+The result still holds true if one restricts to arbitrarily small quantum perturbations of classical Hamiltonians.
+The proof combines a robustness analysis of Robinson's aperiodic tiling, together with tools from quantum information theory: the quantum phase estimation algorithm and the history state technique mapping Quantum Turing Machines to Hamiltonians.

-This implies that it is logically impossible to say in general whether a quantum many-body model is gapped or gapless.
-Our results imply that for any consistent, recursive axiomatisation of mathematics, there exist specific Hamiltonians for which the presence or absence of a spectral gap is independent of the axioms.

-These results have a number of important implications for condensed matter and many-body quantum theory.